rackerlabs/support-how-to/content/cloud-databases/database-replication-with-cloud-databases.md

 ### Delete a replica

+Use the following steps to delete a replica:

-1. To delete a replica, click the gear icon next to it and select **Delete Instance**.
+1. Click the gear icon next to it and select **Delete Instance**.
     You can also click the replica in the instance list, and on the instance page, click the gear icon in the top right corner.

 2. In the popup dialog box, click **Delete Instance**.

-Once you delete the replica instance, your data will no longer be replicated.
+After you delete the replica instance, your data will no longer be replicated.
 You can delete the replica without detaching it from the primary database instance, but you cannot delete the primary database instance if it has replicas attached.

 ### Create and manage replicas with the Cloud Databases API

-All of the functions above are also available in the Cloud Databases API.
+All of the preceding functions are also available in the Cloud Databases API.
 You can find more information about how to manage replicas with the API in the [Cloud Databases Developer Docs](https://developer.rackspace.com/docs/cloud-databases/v1/developer-guide/#document-api-operations/replication)

 ### Monitoring read replicas